esoterik0/AM-Radio-Pattern/README.md

 # AM-Radio-Pattern
 Applictation to visulazie AM radio broadcast patterns.
 Inital code written in 2012 tagged "2012"
+Initially written in a few hours as a test to see if I could learn the new UI api that fast.

 # What it is; how it works